Dennis Conner: Sailing career

 Conner was born September 16, 1942, in San Diego.
 He competed in the 1976 Olympics together with Conn Findlay and took the bronze medal in the Tempest class.
 Conner also took part in the 1979 Admiral's Cup, as helmsman on the Peterson 45 named Williwaw.

 America's Cup

 Conner has won the America's Cup three times, successfully defending the Cup in 1980 and 1988, and winning as the challenger in 1987.
 His 4–3 loss in 1983 to Australian Alan Bond's wing-keeled challenger Australia II marked the first time the United States had lost the Cup in the 132-year history of the competition, simultaneously ending a run by the New York Yacht Club that began with the first contest.
 Following the loss Conner formed his own syndicate, the Sail America Foundation, through which he raised funds to mount a challenge on behalf of his hometown San Diego Yacht Club, culminating with winning the Cup back from Australia in 1987.
 Conner's 1983 loss and the subsequent 1987 victory are the basis of the 1992 American Zoetrope film Wind.
+The loss was also portrayed in 1986 Australian miniseries The Challenge.